gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 <img src="/images/blog/nimbo/nimbo-5.png" alt="Nimbo Basic" class="img-frame" />

-## Real-World Considerations
+## Limits of the example

-Our Nimbo agent is educational, but production agents need more polish.
+Nimbo is educational.
+A production agent needs stricter limits and better context management.

-### Safety First
+### Limit the loop
 ```swift
 private static let maxToolIterations = 8
 ```
-We limit iterations to prevent infinite loops.
-Production systems use more sophisticated safety measures:
+Nimbo limits iterations to prevent an infinite loop.
+Production systems also use measures such as:
 - Token budgets per conversation.
 - Rate limiting on tool calls.
 - Sandboxing for dangerous operations.

-### Error Handling
+### Return errors to the model

-Notice how our tools return `<error>` strings?
-The model can actually read these and adjust:
+The tools return `<error>` strings in the same channel as successful results:

 ```swift
 return "<error> Could not read file at path: \(path)"
 ```

-The LLM sees this and might try a different path or ask the user for clarification.
+The model can then try another path or ask the user for clarification.

-### Context Management
+### Manage context

-Production agents employ tricks like:
+Production agents may use:
 - **Summarization** - Compress old messages.
 - **Selective forgetting** - Drop less important context.
-- **RAG (Retrieval Augmented Generation)** - Store context in a database, retrieving only what's needed.
+- **RAG (retrieval-augmented generation)** - Store context outside the conversation and retrieve only what is needed.

-## Let's See It In Action
+## Run Nimbo

-Want to run Nimbo?
-Here's how:
+Clone the repository, set an API key and run it:

 ```bash
 git clone https://github.com/gscalzo/Nimbo.git